 Grey Snow Poker is a new poker room that opened its doors on November 5, 2018.
 It belongs to the Native American Tribe of Iowa, Oklahoma State and it's operated by Ioawy Internet Gaming Enterprise Limited.

 The name of the poker room, Grey Snow Poker, comes from the translation of the tribe name as "people of the grey snow".
-The tribe already have four brick and mortar casinos and they are expanding their business to the internet.
-Bottom line, GSP is part of an experienced gambling company with big plans.
+The tribe already has four brick and mortar casinos and they are expanding their business to the internet.
+The bottom line, GSP is part of an experienced gambling company with big plans.

 The room's license is issued by the Isle of Man and doesn't accept US players.